josh-fuggle/New-York-City/README.md

 __Disneyland__ is a set of image processing tools that I have created to help me improve my photo management workflow.
 Why __Disneyland__?
 Well, this is a set of tools for photographers.
 So I named the tool after the most photographed place on Earth, according to Instagram.

-What tools does it contain?
+What tools does this repo contain?
 Just two so far:

 1. `rename`: Rename allows you to batch rename your image files in to the format of ALBUM_YYYYMMDD_HHMMSS_MANUFACTURER.